 The next Moringa Prep Kenya cohort begins on:

-Moringa Prep is a 5-week full-time (8:30am-6:00pm) introduction to Programming Course.
+Moringa Prep is a 5-week full-time (8:30am-6:00pm) or 10-week part-time (6:00pm-9:00pm) introduction to Programming Course.
 This course is for beginners to learn the fundamentals of programming or more established developers looking to sharpen their base of frontend skills.

 After completing this course, you’ll be able to build basic web pages and understand programming fundamentals.
 No coding experience is required, but computer proficiency is necessary.

 HTML and CSS: the presentation and styling languages of the web

 Git: the tool programmers use to track their code

 Command line: the tool programmers use to interact with their computers